bacpop/PopPUNK/docs/tutorial.rst

      --min-cluster-prop MIN_CLUSTER_PROP
-                           Minimum proportion of points in a cluster in DBSCAN fitting [default = 0.0001]

-   Further analysis options:
+                           Minimum proportion of points in a cluster in DBSCAN fitting [default = 0.0001] Further analysis options:
-     --microreact          Generate output files for microreact visualisation --cytoscape           Generate network output files for Cytoscape --rapidnj RAPIDNJ     Path to rapidNJ binary to build NJ tree for Microreact --perplexity PERPLEXITY
+     --microreact          Generate output files for microreact visualisation --cytoscape           Generate network output files for Cytoscape --phandango           Generate phylogeny and TSV for Phandango visualisation --grapetree           Generate phylogeny and CSV for grapetree visualisation --rapidnj RAPIDNJ     Path to rapidNJ binary to build NJ tree for Microreact --perplexity PERPLEXITY
-                           Perplexity used to calculate t-SNE projection (with --microreact) [default=5.0]
+                        Perplexity used to calculate t-SNE projection (with --microreact) [default=20.0]
-     --info-csv INFO_CSV   Epidemiological information CSV formatted for microreact (with --microreact or --cytoscape)
+     --info-csv INFO_CSV   Epidemiological information CSV formatted for microreact (can be used with other outputs)

    Other options:
      --mash MASH           Location of mash executable